EARLIER WARS

 1LT Catherine Marie Larkin--was assigned to the 803rd MAES.
 Born on 21 Jan 1915 in Salem, Massachusetts, she had a sister and three brothers.
 She attended St James School in Salem, Essex County Homemaking School of Hathorne and graduated from the Salem Hospital Training School for nurses.
 She did further training in hospitals in Salem and Providence, Rhode Island before she joined the Army Nurse Corps.
 She was assigned to Harding Field in Baton Rouge, Louisiana where she became Chief Nurse.
 She was establishing an advanced hospital base in Calcutta, India when she died.
 The Catherine M Larkin Memorial Practice Cottage was named in her honor at the Essex County Homemaking School on 30 September 1950 and still stands today.

 2LT Kathryn Lucille McCarthy--was assigned to the 172nd General Hospital, 803rd MAES.
-Born 13 March 1921, she was from Syracuse, New York.
-She was buried 10 January 1949 in National Memorial Cemetery of the Pacific in Honolulu, Hawaii.
+Born 13 March 1921, she was from Syracuse, NY.
+She was buried 10 January 1949 in National Memorial Cemetery of the Pacific in Honolulu, HI in Section B, Site 644.
+Her final resting place is next to 1LT William D Hawkins, 2nd Marine Div and a hero of Tarawa.
+This additional info was provided by Bill Kearney.

 2LT Ann L Merrill--was assigned to the 803rd MAES.